From dyes to flavorings, many people are becoming increasingly aware of the ingredients in their food.

 However, if you still want to avoid this additive, be sure to read food and drink labels carefully.
 Chewing gum, pastries, candies, coffee creamers, and cake decorations are the most common foods with titanium dioxide.

-Keep in mind that there may be different trade or generic names for the compound that manufacturers may list instead of “titanium dioxide,” so be sure to inform yourself (17).
+Keep in mind that there may be different trade or generic names for the compound that manufacturers may list instead of “titanium dioxide,” so be sure to get informed (20).

 Considering titanium dioxide is present in mostly processed foods, it’s easy to avoid by opting for a diet of whole, unprocessed food.